tczajka/NineDigits/algorithms.md

 * Using a single scan over the solutions, compute for each move two things:
   * the number of remaining solutions after the move
   * the hash of the resulting solution set
-* Then we do a quick check to see whether any move is immediately winning in one move, or whether we have solved the solution set with that hash before and the move is winning.
+* Then we do a quick check to see whether any move is immediately winning in one move, or whether we have already solved the position after the move and we know it's losing.
 * If not, we **compress** the solution set by throwing away those cells that have only one possible digit.
+Moves in that cell are not allowed any more.
 So we end up with fewer than 81 cells that are still relevant.
 * Then we sort the valid moves by the number of remaining solutions.
 * For each move, starting with the simplest remaining set, we generate a new, filtered solution set after that move, and try to solve it recursively.
-If it's losing, we know our position is winning.

 One interesting optimization I found is that if we consider a move A first and it loses to a response B, then we do not have to consider the move B at all because it loses to the response A by transposition.
 This relies on the fact that we consider moves in order of simplicity: it implies that the response A is still going to be a legal move after B.

-At the top level of our search there is a slight modification: after some time has passed, instead of looking at the least complicated moves with the smallest number of remaining solutions, we do the opposite: we start looking at the **most** complicated moves with the largest number of remaining solutions.
-The idea is that if we run out of time, we are going to play the last move that we couldn't solve.
-Hopefully either it doesn't have a good response and is actually losing (which is perhaps why we couldn't solve it -- winning positions are often quick to solve, losing positions are more difficult), or if it does have a good response then hopefully the opponent won't find it either.
+At the top level of our search there is a slight modification: if we are running out of time then instead of looking at the least complicated moves with the smallest number of remaining solutions, we do the opposite: we start looking at the **most** complicated moves with the largest number of remaining solutions.
+The idea is that if we run out of allocated time, we are going to play the last move that we couldn't solve.
+We are hoping that one of two things will happen:
+* maybe there is no good response and the resulting position is actually losing for the opponent; which is perhaps why we couldn't solve the position -- winning positions are often quick to solve, losing positions are more difficult
+* or if it does have a good response then hopefully the opponent won't find it either!

 # Summary

 The game seems to be of the sort where until we can prove which side has a winning position, it is hard to say who has the advantage.
 This is why we simply play random moves in the opening: we have no idea what we're trying to do!
 All the intelligence is in trying to solve endgames, and lacking that, in trying to complicate the position so that the opponent can't figure it out either.

 I've thought about the idea of trying to estimate winning chances somehow even before solving endgames.
 It might be possible to some extent.
-We know certain things.
+We know certain features of positions.
 We know how many squares are left, how many digits are possible in each cell, and can count (or estimate) how many solutions there are in total.
 But I have never implemented that.